travis-ci/travis-yml/README.md

 that define allowed keys, types, and various options in a readable and succinct way (using a DSL for describing the schema).

+Nodes on this tree that match certain well-known patterns are then transformed according to these patterns using classes in `Schema::Type::Form`.
+E.g. a sequence of strings always also accepts a single string, which will then automatically be wrapped into a sequence during the config normalization process.
+Therefore the JSON Schema needs to accept both forms.

-This tree is then serialized by classes in `Schema::JSON` to a lengthy Hash which serves as a specification in the form of a JSON Schema.
+The resulting tree is then serialized by classes in `Schema::Json` to a large Hash which serves as a specification in the form of a JSON Schema.

-A good starting point for exploring the definition is the [root node](https://github.com/travis-ci/travis-yml/blob/master/lib/travis/yml/schema/def/root.rb).
+A good starting point for exploring the schema definition is the [root node](https://github.com/travis-ci/travis-yml/blob/master/lib/travis/yml/schema/def/root.rb).

 Examples for various nodes on this specification can be found in the tests, e.g. for the [git](https://github.com/travis-ci/travis-yml/blob/master/spec/travis/yml/schema/def/git_spec.rb),